AlfrescoPremierServices/hc-harvester/README.md

 ### Software requirement

 You of course need Ansible in order to use this playbook (version 2.4 minimum is needed as we use the xml Ansible module).
+Ansible-vault is also needed in order to store and access sensitive informations like passwords.
 Remote machines will need python 2.7.
-You need SSH acces to the target infrastructure together with administrative rights on the machine (small packages may be required - e.g. python2-lxml).
+You need SSH access to the target infrastructure together with administrative rights on the machine (small packages may be required - e.g. python2-lxml).
 The playbook has been written and tested with Ansible 2.7.

 ### Architectural requirement